 What Does a Throwdown Specialist Do?

-A throwdown specialist is responsible for delivering high-speed balls to batters during net sessions using a specialized tool called the sidearm thrower.
+A throwdown specialist meaning is s person responsible for delivering high-speed balls to batters during net sessions using a specialized tool called the sidearm thrower.
 Unlike traditional bowlers or bowling machines, throwdown specialists can replicate real match conditions by:

 - Targeting specific weaknesses (e.g., short balls, inswingers, yorkers)